• Accueil

 Your adventure

-Immerse yourself in the rhythmic journey alongside the graceful dromedaries, as you traverse a captivating loop that commences in Djanet, venturing through an ever-shifting tapestry of landscapes.
+Embark on a rhythmic journey alongside graceful dromedaries, traversing a captivating loop that begins in Djanet and ventures through an ever-changing tapestry of landscapes.
 From vast dunes and expansive plateaus to majestic canyons and intriguing rock formations emerging from the sandy terrain, each step reveals a new marvel.
 Discover hidden wadis, tranquil gueltas, and vibrant green islets that punctuate the surroundings.

-Immerse yourself in the rich cultural heritage as you encounter the timeless Tassili rock art, classified as a UNESCO World Heritage site.
-Follow the path of Essendilen Canyon, leading you to the guelta of the same name, with its delicate pink laurels and its deep emerald-green waters. *suggestion: Extend your discovery of the region by combining this tour with the "Red Tadrart tour" .
+Immerse yourself in the rich cultural heritage as you encounter the timeless Tassili rock art, a UNESCO World Heritage site.
+Follow the path of Essendilen Canyon, leading you to the guelta of the same name, with its delicate pink laurels and its deep emerald-green waters.

 Level : Advanced